paul-blackwell/movie-search-docs-/docs/tutorials/unit-1.md

 ## useState

-In this unit we will cover the `useState` in React.
-The useState is a Hook that allows you to have state variables in functional components.
-Let’s first define our state in a functional component and then investigate what is going on.
+In this unit we will cover the `useState` hook in React. useState is a Hook that allows you to have state variables in functional components.Let’s first define our state in a functional component and then investigate what is going on.

 ```jsx
 import React, { useState } from 'react';